 Pregnant Cat Care

-you decided to let your kitty give birth to
+Have you decided to let your kitty give birth to

-Firstly, If your cat is under a year old it may pay to seek advice from your vet as cat mothers of a young age
+Firstly, if your cat is under a year old it may pay to seek advice from your vet as cat mothers of a young age

 increases the possibility of giving birth to deformed kittens.

 Female cats have many heat periods over a year,